-In the mood for some ethnic home-style cooking?
-Try authentic Cuban food.
-More than food for hunger, Cuban food tastes like the celebration of life.
+In the mood for a different type of home-style cooking?
+Try authentic Cuban recipes.
+From comfort food to fancy meals, Cuban cuisine tastes like the celebration of life.

-Out of love of their flavorful cuisine, we rounded up 10 traditional Cuban recipes so you can get a taste of the island in your own kitchen.
+We rounded up 10 flavorful Cuban recipes so you can get a taste of the island in your own kitchen.
 It's time to put on some music from Havana, fix a mojito and get cooking.

 2. Ropa Vieja

-To prepare, cook skirt steak in a pressure cooker or crockpot with stock and bay leaves.
+To prepare, cook skirt steak or flank steak in a pressure cooker or slow cooker with stock and bay leaves.
 Top that with a red sauce consisting of tomato puree, cooking wine, sauteed onions and bell peppers, garlic cloves, and spices.
-Then pair it with either white rice, fried plantains, black beans or all three.
+Then pair the shredded beef with either white rice, fried plantains, black beans or all three.

 This isn't just a ham and cheese sandwich, it's a Cuban sandwich.
 Like all things Cuban, even their sandwiches are bursting with flavor.